lmondada/dphil-thesis/content/02_quantum/02_basics.md

 gate has been applied, the input states to the gate no longer exist!
 In other words, any state that we reach throughout our execution can only be used at most once.
+Here, your classical intuition might kick in:
+{{% hint info %}}
+Let us just maintain
-Here, your classical intuition might kick in: can't we just make sure we maintain a copy of the original state before modifying it?
+a copy of the original state before modifying it!
+{{% /hint %}}
-This would allow us to do more than one computation from a temporary value.
+This would indeed allow us to do more than one computation from a temporary value.
 No, big no no!
 This is a profound restriction (or property, depending on your point of view) with deep roots in the physics of quantum mechanics.